 From Toronto, P.K.
 Subban won two Gold Medals in World Junior Hockey action before he joined the team that drafted him in the second round in 2007, Montreal.
 Subban was an All-Rookie in 2010-11, and two years later, in the strike-shortened 2012-13 campaign, he won the Norris Trophy on the strength of 38 Points in 42 Games.
 With the Habs, Subban was a First Team All-Star not only in his Norris year but also two years later.

-In a shocking trade, Subban was sent to Nashville in a deal that saw the fellow defensive star, Shea Weber, go the other way.
+In a shocking trade, Subban was sent to Nashville in a deal that saw fellow defensive star Shea Weber go the other way.
 Subban remained strong in his new environment, collecting Second Team All-Star honors in 2018, a year after he propelled the Predators to their first Stanley Cup appearance.
-The charismatic superstar concluded his career with two seasons in New Jersey, where he won the King Clancy Award in his now final year.
+The charismatic superstar concluded his career with two seasons in New Jersey, where he won the King Clancy Award in his final year.

 In addition to his two Golds as a Junior, Subban won Gold for Canada in the 2014 Olympics and back-to-back Golds in the 2008 and 2009 World Juniors.

 Getzlaf was a First Round Pick in 2003, and he would debut for the team two years later with a 39-Point rookie year.
-A member of the 2007 Ducks team that won the Stanley Cup, Getzlaf's play blossomed the season after, where he began four years of 50-plus Assist seasons, and he would hit that threshold four additional times.
+A member of the 2007 Ducks team that won the Stanley Cup, Getzlaf's play blossomed the following season, where he began a four-year streak of 50-plus Assist seasons, and he would hit that threshold four additional times.

 A Second-Team All-Star in 2014, the Center finished second for the Hart Trophy that year and was tenth in Frank J. Selke voting.
 Getzlaf also received Selke votes in seven other seasons.